Magic Lantern Video & Book Store

 IndieGoGo official websiteDistribber official website

-Kino International [est. 1977] distributes art-house films & silent movies Koch Lorber Films [est. 2/2003] independent distributor to theatrical & video markets E1 / Entertainment One [renamed 1/2009] independent distributor of music, fesature films, television
+E1 / Entertainment One [renamed 1/2009] independent distributor of music, fesature films, television Kino International [est. 1977] distributes art-house films & silent movies Koch Lorber Films [est. 2/2003] independent distributor to theatrical & video markets

 Kino International was founded in 1977 in New York City, specializing in distribution of art house and early silent films, and most of the Janus film library.
 Most releases are digitally-restored and include many extras such as interviews, trailers, etc. Richard Lorber launched Koch-Lorber Films in February 2003 to distribute independent & foreign films for theatrical & video markets; Lorber serves as president with Michael Koch as CEO; the company's name was changed to E1 / Entertainment One in January 2009.
-Lorber purchased Kino in December 2009; Richard Lorber serves as co-president of Kino Lorber, Inc. with Kino founder Donald Krim. {At end of 2010, the info is unclear on the convoluted corporate interconnections; both Wikipedia pages & official websites are out of date.}
+Lorber purchased Kino in December 2009; Richard Lorber serves as co-president of Kino Lorber, Inc. with Kino founder Donald Krim.

 Kino Video: official websiteentry at Wikipedia